EddyVerbruggen/cordova-plugin-googleplus/README.md

 - A: Make sure you are using a Virtual Device running with a **Google APIs target and/or a Google APIs CPU**!

 - Q: I'm getting **Error 16**, what do I do?
-- A: This is always a problem because the signature (or fingerprint) of your app when signed is not added to the google console (or firebase) Oauth whitelist.
-Please double check with steps 1-4 below:
+- A: This is always a problem because the signature (or fingerprint) of your android app when signed is not added to the google console (or firebase) OAuth whitelist.
+Please double check if you did everything required for this.
+See the mini-guide below.

+### Error 16 & app signing mini-guide

-Make sure you fully read and understand the [guide on App Signing from the android documentation](https://developer.android.com/studio/publish/app-signing)
+First, make sure you fully read and understand the [guide on App Signing from the android documentation](https://developer.android.com/studio/publish/app-signing)!

-After reading that the steps (1-4) you need to take:
+After/while reading that, double check if you did all steps 1-4 below correctly:

-### 1. Make a keystore
+#### 1. Make a keystore

-Make a local keystore and key with the android studio or via terminal (this can be used as official app signing key, or just as upload key, either is fine)

-In the case you only have one official key and do not enroll _Google Play App Signing_ then go to 3A.
-If you do enroll in _Google Play App Signing_ your local key will be your _upload key_.
-In this case go to 3B.
+In order to sign your app (on dev or publish) you will need to make a local keystore and key with Android Studio or via terminal.
+Google has a feature called "Google Play App Signing" where they will keep the key on their server and sign your app for you, but if you use this feature or not, **you will need a local keystore and key either way.**

+- If you do not use "Google Play App Signing" → go to 3A
+- If you _do_ use "Google Play App Signing" → go to 3B

-### 2A.
+#### 2A.
 Without _Google Play App Signing_

-You only have 1 local key which is your official app signing key.
+Your local keystore and key will be your official app signing key.

-You need to whitelist the following key fingerprints (in SHA1 format) in Google Oauth settings:
+You will need to whitelist the following key fingerprints (in SHA1 format) in Google OAuth settings:

 - android default `debug.keystore` key
 - your own created keystore with its key (for App Signing)

-### 2B.
+#### 2B.
 With _Google Play App Signing_ enabled

-You have local "upload key" and one official "App Signing key" which is stored only on Google servers
+Your local keystore and key will be your "Upload key" and another key for official "App Signing key" is created and managed by Google.

 You need to whitelist the following key fingerprints (in SHA1 format) in Google Oauth settings: